Alabama Water Quality at a Glance

 Know Your Water Source

 Ask your utility for its latest Consumer Confidence Report (CCR) and PFAS results.
-ADEM also posts statewide PFAS sampling summaries2.
+ADEM also posts a statewide PFAS results page plus sampling summaries and site-level tables2.

 Support Infrastructure Investment